AGPapa/PrincetonFoodAlert/README.md

 # Princeton Food Alert
-Get notified when your favorite food is in a dining hall.
+Add a food.
+Get an email when it's in a dining hall.
+Enjoy.

 ## Created By:
 ```